Is it rational & brilliant or simply illogical & obtuse for the government to purchase the Kinder Morgan Pipeline (KMP) project?

 - According to some interviews done by CBC News, 59% of British Columbians believe we should build the KMP, because of its economic impact on the economy of BC and Alberta.
 I guess nobody read that when the pipeline is finished, only between 45 and 55 jobs will remain in BC.
 But in the meantime, the owners of the KMP will be paying very high dividends to their investors, whom by the way, the great majority are foreigners.
 Oh, I forgot, the refineries will buy our oil cheap due to quantities of scale, and will make a good profit by reselling us the refined products such as gasoline.
 That Amigos, sounds like a “good business deal”, doesn’t it?

 - Regarding crude oil accidents, Alberta and BC have a long list of accidents already.
 In relation to KMP, it is NOT a matter if something is going to happen, but a matter of WHEN will it happen.
 Accidents always take place regardless of the security measures and our cutting-edge technology.
 The consequences of that potential accident are not worth the risk of building the KMP.
-British Columbia has the most pristine backyard across Canada and around the world.
+British Columbia has the most pristine backyard in Canada and around the world.
 Our government wants to play Russian roulette with our environment, our ecosystem and above all, with the peace, pride, and the environmental natural treasures of future generations of Canadians.
 Respect for life has been unethically swapped for the relentless search for growth and profits.
-The Liberals are placing at great risk our in the ground and above ground watersheds (rivers, lakes, and oceans).
+The Liberals are placing at great risk our underground and above ground watersheds (rivers, lakes, and oceans).
 We still have what happened in the Burrard Inlet and its beaches with the oil spill that took place on April 8, 2015 fresh in our minds.
 It caused a lot of damage to our marine life, birds, coasts and tourism industry.
 See image below provided by the Globe and Mail.

 - Potential and impressive real disaster possibilities with tankers working in the straight of Juan de Fuca (between Vancouver Island and the mainland) and the Burrard Inlet, in Vancouver, BC are bound to happen, and they will.
 Make no mistake.
 Some readers might think that I am either exaggerating, unrealistic or simply put, pessimistic.
 Well, I challenge the reader to visit a very realistic and accurate article published by the Globe and Mail this past May 30, 2018, in their section called ‘Explainer’.
 Please visit: https://www.theglobeandmail.com/news/british-columbia/kinder-morgan-trans-mountain-pipeline-bc-coast/article35043172/